Golden Job

-Golden Job is a 2018 Hong Kong action film directed by Chin Ka-lok, who also stars in the film alongside Ekin Cheng, Jordan Chan, Michael Tse and Jerry Lamb, reuniting the cast from the Young and Dangerous film series.
+Golden Job is a 2018 Hong Kong action film directed by Chin Ka-lok, who also stars in the film alongside Ekin Cheng, Jordan Chan, Michael Tse and Jerry Lamb.
 The film was released in Hong Kong on 20 September 2018.
 Filming locations for Golden Job included Taiwan, Japan, Hungary, Montenegro, Beijing and Inner Mongolia.

 Plot

-Lion (Ekin Cheng), Crater (Jordan Chan), Bill (Michael Tse), Calm (Chin Ka-lok) and Mouse (Jerry Lamb) are five orphans adopted and mentored by Cho Sir (Eric Tsang), whom they refer to as Papa.
+Lion, Crater, Bill, Calm, and Mouse are five orphans adopted and mentored by Cho Sir, whom they refer to as Papa.
 The five of them grew up as sworn brothers and become mercenaries belonging to The Agency.
 One time, they orchestra a mission to steal a truck load of medicine from a pharmaceutical company to help African children.
 However, the truck turns out to be full of gold belonging to The Agency, which was a scheme set up by Bill.
 As Bill turns against the group, this eventually leads Lion imprisoned in Hungary and Cho crippled.
 After his release, Lion joins his brothers to settle their score with Bill.

 Cast

+Golden Job reunited the cast from the Young and Dangerous film series, Ekin Cheng, Jordan Chan, Michael Tse and Jerry Lamb, together.